Metropolitan City of Naples

 It was first created by the reform of local authorities (Law 142/1990) and established by Law 56/2014, thus replacing the province of Naples in 2015.
-It has 2,958,410 inhabitants as of 2025, making it the 3rd most populous metropolitan city in the country.
+With a population of 2,954,847 as of 2026, making it the 3rd most populous metropolitan city in the country.

 The Metropolitan City of Naples is headed by the Metropolitan Mayor (sindaco metropolitano) and the Metropolitan Council (consiglio metropolitano).
 Since 18 October 2021, its head has been Gaetano Manfredi, mayor of the capital city.